-An literacy incubator in the form of a stage that looks like a farm...
+A literacy incubator in the form of a farm...

-The Academy of the Impossible is a peer to peer lifelong learning facility, founded in 2011 by Emily Pohl-Weary and Jesse Hirsh.
+The Academy of the Impossible is a peer to peer lifelong learning facility, founded in 2011 by Jesse Hirsh and Emily Pohl-Weary.
 The Academy is currently based in the Ottawa Valley, Ontario, Canada, and is led by Dr. Jeanette Herrle, a free-range intellectual and nomadic teacher, currently focused on agro-ecology, public health, community building, and the cross-pollination of ideas.

 At its core, the Academy of the Impossible is an incubator for literacy.
 Technological literacy.
 Media literacy.
 Agricultural literacy.
 Environmental literacy.
 Physical literacy.
 Critical literacy.
 Structural literacy.
 Political economic literacy.
 We create programs, projects, media, events, and opportunities for learning.